dotnet/arcade/Documentation/Servicing.md

 # Servicing

 ## Overview
-Servicing (updating) packages and tools is an important part of being sustainable over time.
+Servicing (updating) packages and tools that are used in support of the build is an important part of being sustainable over time.
 This document touches on the primary policy and mechanical aspects for how Arcade intends to handle servicing.

 ## Requirements
 * Allow updates to tools and packages to quickly flow to all participating repos, with reasonable confidence, and minimum effort.